Please read before continuing:

 by Dr Sarosh R Irani and Prof Angela Vincent, John Radcliffe Hospital, Oxford

-The term “Limbic Encephalitis” (LE) is used when the limbic areas of the brain are inflamed (swollen) or not functioning properly.
-The symptoms of Limbic Encephalitis include memory loss, seizures, confusion, disturbances of sleep and psychological disturbances such as altered personality or behaviour.
+The symptoms of LE include memory loss, seizures, confusion, disturbances of sleep and psychological problems such as altered personality or behaviour.

 Causes of Limbic Encephalitis

 Most forms of Limbic Encephalitis fall into 2 main categories:

 - Infectious Encephalitis – caused by direct invasion of the limbic area of the brain by a bug, usually a virus.

 - Autoimmune Encephalitis – caused by the person’s own immune system reacting against parts of the limbic system.